Fitness for Women Over 40: Why Eating More Calories Can Help You Build the Hourglass Figure You Want

 Beginner Strategy:

 1. Identify your current calorie intake.
 Track a normal day of food intake honestly.
 This includes snacks and drinks.
 It’s beneficial to see where you are starting from and lets you see how much you are really consuming on a daily basis.
+Weighing and measuring your food makes a huge difference.
+Use a small food scale and a measuring set to ensure you are eating correct portions and staying consistent.

 2. Make small, realistic adjustments.
 Making drastic changes too quickly can lead to getting overwhelmed.
 Slow and steady is key here.
 Growth doesn’t happen overnight, it takes time and consistency.